eclipse-threadx/threadx/README.md

 ## Getting Started

-Azure RTOS has been integrated to the semiconductor's SDKs and development environment.
+Eclipse ThreadX has been integrated to the semiconductor's SDKs and development environment.
 You can develop using the tools of choice from [STMicroelectronics](https://www.st.com/content/st_com/en/campaigns/x-cube-azrtos-azure-rtos-stm32.html), [NXP](https://www.nxp.com/design/software/embedded-software/azure-rtos-for-nxp-microcontrollers:AZURE-RTOS), [Renesas](https://github.com/renesas/azure-rtos) and [Microchip](https://mu.microchip.com/get-started-simplifying-your-iot-design-with-azure-rtos).

 We also provide [getting started guide](https://github.com/eclipse-threadx/getting-started) and [samples](https://github.com/eclipse-threadx/samples) using hero development boards from semiconductors you can build and test with.

-See [Overview of Azure RTOS ThreadX](https://learn.microsoft.com/en-us/azure/rtos/threadx/overview-threadx) for the high-level overview, and all documentation and APIs can be found in: [Azure RTOS ThreadX documentation](https://learn.microsoft.com/en-us/azure/rtos/threadx/).
+See [Overview of ThreadX](https://learn.microsoft.com/en-us/azure/rtos/threadx/overview-threadx) for the high-level overview, and all documentation and APIs can be found in: [ThreadX documentation](https://learn.microsoft.com/en-us/azure/rtos/threadx/).

 ## Repository Structure and Usage
 ### Directory layout